Fibre channel switches are designed for SAN while Ethernet switches for LAN

-Some IT architects are apt to be indecisive when selecting Fibre Channel (FC) switches or Ethernet switches for their data center infrastructure.
+Some IT architects are apt to be indecisive when selecting Fiber Channel (FC) switches or Ethernet switches for their data center infrastructure.
 Or they may have invested in Fibre Channel networking before, but consider whether to stay with FC or make the move to Ethernet.
 This article will illustrate what Fibre Channel switch and Ethernet switch are, and make a detailed comparison between the two.

 Fibre Channel (FC), designed for storage area networks (SANs), is a high-speed network technology used to connect computer data storage to servers, providing point-to-point, switched and loop interfaces to deliver in-order and lossless raw block data.

 When deploying an Ethernet network, Ethernet switches are indispensable certainly.
 Ethernet switches are the basic building blocks of networks, which bridge Ethernet devices together.
-Normally speaking, a LAN switch is likely to be an Ethernet-based switch with copper or optical interfaces, the ports number of which vary.
+Normally speaking, a LAN switch is likely to be an Ethernet-based switch with copper or optical interfaces, the port number of which vary.
 The speed that the switches can support may be 1GbE, 25GbE, 40GbE, 100GbE or even higher.

-Fibre Channel is considered a lossless protocol.
-Fibre Channel switches are lossless, while Ethernet switches may be at the risk of dropping a frame.
-For Fibre Channel switches, they can operate smoothly without dropping a single frame, and all the data frames are transmitted in order.
-That is because the FC switches will stop sending frames lest they are dropped when congesting to other devices.
-On the contrary, the Ethernet switches will just start dropping frames when congested, only relying on upper layers, TCP (Transmission Control Protocol), for example, to make sure everything keeps working.
+Fibre Channel switches operate lossless without dropping a single frame, and all the data frames are transmitted in order.This is because FC switches will stop sending frames lest they are dropped when congesting to other devices.
+Ethernet switches may be at the risk of dropping frames, which starts when congested and only relies on upper layers, TCP (Transmission Control Protocol) for example, to make sure everything keeps working.

-A majority of Fibre Channel networks these days are 8Gbps or 16Gbps, while most Ethernet installations are typically 1Gbps/10Gbps for home networks and 40Gbps/100Gbps for data center networks.
-Generally speaking, 8GFC networks run close to the effective rate as 10GbE, so the difference is nearly negligible.
-And 16GFC is pretty much faster than 10GbE.
-Performance is sometimes at least a tie.
+A majority of Fibre Channel networks these days are 8Gbps or 16Gbps, while most Ethernet configurations are typically 1Gbps/10Gbps for home networks and 25G/40Gbps/100Gbps for data center networks.
+Generally speaking, 8GFC networks run close to the effective rate of 10GbE, so the difference is nearly negligible.
+And 16GFC is pretty much faster than 10GbE or performance is sometimes at least a tie.
 In a word, the practical transmission speed of each will be decided by the specific working environment.

 Besides, the maintenance fee is also a factor that should be considered.
 In large IT systems, if an Ethernet switch breaks down, most admins can deal with it.
 However, when there is something wrong with the Fibre Channel switches, they need to turn to manufacturers, instead.

-Many Ethernet proponents may argue that Fibre Channel is dying on account of Ethernet's high-performance, simplicity, and popularity in most scenarios.
+Many Ethernet proponents may argue that Fibre Channel is dying on account of Ethernet's high-performance, simplicity, and popularity in most applications.
 For new network implementations, if you've not invested in FC, Ethernet networking is considered a good way to go.
 However, as the only long-term de facto solution for enterprise-level data storage, insisting on Fibre Channel is more persuasive.
 An alternative form of Fibre Channel called Fibre Channel over Ethernet (FCoE) was invented to lower the cost of FC solutions by eliminating the need to purchase HBA (host bus adapter).
 Sticking to Fibre Channel, jumping ship for Ethernet, or picking FCoE solution all depend on your needs.